ramitarathore/ramitarathore_ios101_prework/README.md

 App: Libby
 Feature: Adjustable font size
-Feature: Nice dark mode
+Feature: Scroll bar for chapters

-App: Mail
+App: YoutubeMusic
-Feature: Nice dark mode
+Feature: Good UI
 Feature: Overall easy to use interface.

 Idea: Build an app that provides news on the environment and climate change.
 Keeps users up to date with the latest news about what is happening with the planet.
 They can filter with the topics that they are most interestde about and subscribe to recieve updates whenever a topic of their choosing has a new article published.
 This can also include a sections for tips on how to be more environmentally concious such as recycling tips.